Advertiser Disclosure

 TransUnion’s headquarters are in Chicago, Illinois.
 The company has more than 8,000 employees and offices in California, Colorado, Florida, Georgia, North Carolina, Pennsylvania, and Texas, as well as in more than 30 countries around the world.

-Your Credit Report and Credit Score With TransUnion
+Accessing Your Credit Report and Credit Score

 There are several ways that you can access your credit report and credit score through TransUnion.
 One way is to go directly to TransUnion’s website.
 With this option, you will be asked to sign up for TransUnion’s credit monitoring services that cost $24.95 per month.